Health Effects of Benzodiazepine Use

 - Withdrawal symptoms.

-Finding Treatment for Benzodiazepine Misuse
+Detox and Rehab for Benzodiazepine Misuse

 Since benzodiazepine withdrawal symptoms can be life-threatening, the Substance Abuse and Mental Health Services Administration (SAMHSA) strongly advises medical detox as the first step of treatment for benzodiazepine addiction.4 This may involve switching you to a benzo with a lower risk of misuse, such as chlordiazepoxide (Librium) or clonazepam (Klonopin).4 Your care team will slowly reduce your dose over time until you can stop completely.
 This is called tapering and can help reduce the severity of withdrawal symptoms.4 If you have been taking very high doses of benzos for long periods of time, SAMHSA suggests inpatient detox.4